 - Pour the cake batter into the prepared cake pans and spread around into one even layer.
 Gently tap the cake pans on the counter a couple times to release any air bubbles.

-- Bake at 350°F for 28-32 minutes or until a toothpick inserted into the center of the cakes comes out clean.
+- Bake for 28 to 32 minutes or until a toothpick inserted into the center of the cakes comes out clean.
 Remove from the oven and allow to cool in the pan for about 20 minutes, then remove the cakes from the pans and transfer to a wire rack to cool completely.